 Kefalonia – Post Tour

-The finish of our ‘The Odyssey‘ bike tour has up on Kefalonia island in the Ionian Sea.
-We spend 3 nights in Agia Effimia, a quiet fishing village, mid north on the island.
+The finish of our ‘The Odyssey‘ bike tour has us on magnificent Kefalonia island in the Ionian Sea.
+We spend 3 nights in Fiskardo, a quiet fishing village, at the north end of the island.
 This is a beautiful island to relax after a month on the road from Istanbul.
 It isn’t as touristy as so many Greek islands – you have genuine traditional villages, spectacular beaches and tons of history – perfect for an Odyssey as well as a post Odyssey relax!

-Agia Effimia is lovely and our favourite.
-It also works brilliantly for us cycling off the ferry at Samos and giving us speedy access to Odysseus’ Ithaka, but we recommend heading to a different village to sea and experiencing a different part of the island.
+Fiskardo is lovely village and our favourite.
+It also works brilliantly for us with by far the best cycling nearby and speedy access to Odysseus’ Ithaka.
+We recommend heading to a different village post tour if you plan to stay longer, to experience a different part of the island.
 The most populated and busy areas are on the south coast especially towards Argostoli, the capital.
-The airport is south too is just east of Argostoli.
+The airport is south too just east of Argostoli so practically speaking, we are at the furthest point from it in Fiskardo.

 Where to stay?

 For a busy, lively, practical, modern but nice greek city (much of the Venetian architecture was destroyed by an earthquake) Argostoli is a great option.
 You have everything here and it is a fun town.
 For a quiet, traditional, picturesque village Assos is hard to beat with its Venetian castle with great views and beautiful village feel.
-Another great option is cosmopolitan Fiskardo right up the north it is lovely town.
+Another close option is Agia Effimia, a quietish village on the east coast.
 Skala is more tourist focused but has great beaches and facilities.

 Definitely hire a car, driving is easy and the roads are quiet and there is tons to explore.
 Our tops things to do: